Elizabeth (film): Plot

 To stabilise her rule and heal England's religious divisions, Elizabeth proposes the Act of Uniformity, which unites English Christians under the Church of England and severs their connection to the Vatican.
 In response to the Act's passage, the Vatican sends a priest to England to aid Norfolk and his cohorts in their growing plot to overthrow Elizabeth.
 Unaware of the plot, Elizabeth meets Henry of France but ignores his advances in favour of Lord Robert.
 William Cecil confronts Elizabeth over her indecisiveness about marrying and reveals that Lord Dudley is married.
 Elizabeth rejects Henry's marriage proposal when she discovers he is a cross-dresser and confronts Lord Dudley about his secret, fracturing their affair and banishing him from her private rooms.

 Elizabeth survives an assassination attempt, evidence implicating Mary of Guise.
-Elizabeth sends Walsingham to meet with Mary secretly in Scotland, under the guise of once again planning to marry Henry.
+Elizabeth sends Walsingham to meet with Mary secretly in Scotland, under the pretence of once again planning to marry Henry.
 Instead, Walsingham assassinates Guise, inciting French enmity against Elizabeth.
 When William Cecil asks her to solidify relations with the Spanish, Elizabeth dismisses him from her service, choosing instead to follow her own counsel.

 Walsingham warns of another plot to kill Elizabeth spearheaded by the Catholic priest carrying letters of conspiracy.
 Under Elizabeth's orders, he apprehends the priest, who divulges the names of the conspirators and a Vatican agreement to elevate Norfolk to the English crown if he weds Mary, Queen of Scots.
 Walsingham arrests Norfolk and executes him and every conspirator except Lord Robert.
 Elizabeth grants Lord Robert his life as a reminder to herself how close she came to danger.

 Drawing inspiration from the divine, Elizabeth models her appearance after the Virgin Mary.
 Proclaiming herself to be married to England, she ascends the throne as the "Virgin Queen."